ade-tech/Tasker/README.md

-Tas
-Here’s a sample README description for **Tasker**, assuming it's a task management app:

----

 # Tasker

 **Tasker** is a simple yet powerful task management application designed to help you organize, prioritize, and manage your daily tasks with ease.
 Built with a minimalistic user interface, Tasker enables users to create, edit, and delete tasks while keeping track of completed and recently deleted items.